tillbiskup/aspecd/docs/applications.rst

 A few comments to this code stub:

 * Always set the ``description`` attribute appropriately, as it gets stored in the history and is intended to give the user a first impression of what the processing step was good for.
 Be concise.
 Mote than about 60 characters are definitely too exhaustive.

+* Usually, the processing steps are undoable, hence, set the attribute ``undoable`` appropriately.

 * Store all parameters, implicit and explicit, in the public attribute ``parameters`` of the ProcessingStep class.
 This application of the "convention over configuration" strategy greatly facilitates automatic processing of your data and proper handling of the history.